RetroPie/RetroPie-Docs/docs/Setting-up-a-Bluetooth-controller.md

 If you are unsure your USB Bluetooth dongle is detected with the Pi, you can list the USB devices with:
 `lsusb`

+The 8bitdo SFC30 controller appears to prefer to start with START + R (Right Shoulder) pressed to get into joystick mode.

 Sometimes there can be issues with the pairing process, to start that again you can remove the joypad like this
 `bluez-test-device remove XX:XX:XX:XX:XX:XX`